gtzan/synthesizers_cs_perspective/resources.md

 # Resources of Synthesizers: a CS perspective

 These links are in no particular order.
-I just tried to collect interesting stuff and somewhat organize it.
+I just tried to collect interesting links and somewhat organize the information.

 ## Software

 ### Languages and Frameworks
 - [Csound] (https://csound.com/)